mate-academy/layout_moyo-header/readme.md

 - Don't use repeated styles.
 - Don't just copy all styles from Figma.
 Think, which of them are relevant.
 Uneven sizes (e.g. `line-height: 14.6px`) are definitely useless.
-- Don't use extra elements for blue line.
+- Don't use extra elements for var(--blue-colour) line.
 Figure out how to work with `::after` and positioning
 - Check font styles.
 Use [google fonts](https://fonts.google.com/)
 - Links in `nav` should have clickable area above and below the text